-Notice that in a Bayesian framework it is not fully correct to talk about statistical significance, however, with a little abuse of terminology we state that the ANE{TB} is more statistically significant if the values of $\mathbb{E}(ATE{TB})/\sqrt{\mathbb{V}(ATE{TB})}$ and $Pr(ATE{TB} > 0)$ are both smaller.
-The first measure represents how many standard deviations we need, to obtain the average ANE{TB} : the smaller it is, the more likely is to obtain sizable negative spillovers.
+Notice that in a Bayesian framework it is not fully correct to talk about statistical significance, however, with a little abuse of terminology we state that the $ANE{TB}$ is more statistically significant if the values of $\mathbb{E}(ATE{TB})/\sqrt{\mathbb{V}(ATE{TB})}$ to zero but not exactly zero.
+The choice of 0.03 is motivated by the presence of only a few values above this threshold.
+In general, tweaking these numbers still allows observing such a visual pattern of matrix A.

+and $Pr(ATE{TB} > 0)$ are both smaller.
+The first measure represents how many standard deviations we need, to obtain the average $ANE{TB}$ : the smaller it is, the more likely is to obtain sizable negative spillovers.
 The second measure is simply the probability of obtaining a non-negative network effect: the smaller it is, the higher the chances of getting recessionary spillovers.

 Figure 10 plots on the horizontal axis the first measure and on the vertical axis the second one.
 The red dot represents the values obtained by employing the original matrix A (see Table III).
 The left panel of Figure 10 reports the results of the experiment of shuffling the order of the columns: the red-dot is located in the South-West region of the graph, indicative of more significant spillover effects, as expected.
-The right panel reports the results of the "row-shuffling" experiment: the red-dot is located almost in the middle of the cloud of simulations' results, also in line with what expected.28
+The right panel reports the results of the "row-shuffling" experiment: the red-dot is located almost in the middle of the cloud of simulations' results, also in line with what expected.

-Figure 10: Placebo Experiment on ANE{TB}
+Figure 10: Placebo Experiment on $ANE{TB}$